No Records Found

 Here are our choices for, and reviews of, the best self catering castle, manor house & chateau accommodation in United Kingdom in 2021!
 All of these wonderful properties come with instant online booking & lowest price guaranteed via Booking.com.

 - A Victorian era Scottish Castle with fabulous views over the Isle of Mull, the Atlantic Ocean and the Hebridean islands of Coll, Barra and the Uists, Glengorm Castle Hotel is a friendly, homely place with an atmosphere that is part boutique hotel, part cosy family home.
 THE ACCOMMODATION: There is a choice of just 5 B&B rooms and one self catering apartment at the castle, while in the grounds there are also a number of self catering cottages.
 Check out all your options on the booking page here.
 All the rooms are traditionally furnished, with warm colours and private bathrooms which have some nice old Victorian style deep baths.
 The self catering apartment has a lounge and well equipped modern kitchen with two double bedrooms, one of which has a king size bed.
 It is at the very top of the castle with roof access overlooking the turrets, while the various cottages are scattered around the estate offering more privacy and seclusion.
-FACILITIES & THINGS TO DO: The castle itself has much common space, with a particularly welcoming sitting room with a large open fire and comfortable sofas and armchairs.
-There is a lovely wood paneled library too and a READ MORE
+PRICES: Check out all the details – prices, reviews and more photos – on the booking page here.
+FACILITIES & THINGS TO DO: The castle itself has much common space, with a particularly welcoming sitting room with a large READ MORE

 - Most Famous Guests: Meghan Markle, Mahatma Gandhi, John Profumo, Christine Keeler.
 Meghan Markle left Cliveden House, near Windsor, on the morning of Saturday 19th May, for her wedding to Prince Harry having spend her last night as a single woman there (previous divorce aside!).
 We can’t be sure how much time she spent considering her accommodation options in the area but whichever way the highly glamorous Cliveden House was an excellent choice.
 From April to October on Thursdays and Sundays the doors of, at least part of, the magnificent property, are open to the admiring gaze of the public while all year round its beautifully manicured grounds are on display until evening.
 It’s a National Trust property, and one which attracts visitors from all around England and indeed the world but, unlike most other National Trust properties, Cliveden House is of course also a top of the range, 5 star luxury castle hotel, conveniently near London.
 The hotel possesses the sort of dubious glamour that is irresistible to many visitors, for you cannot mention Clivedon House without making reference to one of the most famous ever scandals in British Political history, the so called Profumo affair of the 1960s, an affair which READ MORE